NLipatov/TunGo/ReadMe.md

 This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3).
 See [LICENSE](./LICENSE) for details.

+Free for non-commercial use.
-For commercial licensing inquiries, please contact:
+For commercial use, please contact:
 Nikita Lipatov
 Email: 6stringsohei@gmail.com

 # Project Documentation